 An audit and an internal evaluation of the PSP are conducted, aiming at its continuous improvement so that, through monitoring and potential corrective actions, the goals that have been set can be achieved.
-The internal evaluation of the programme takes place once every year, and a report is drawn up according to the Quality Assurance Unit policy.
+The internal evaluation of the Programme takes place once every year, and a report is drawn up according to the Quality Assurance Unit policy.
 The procedure is partly described in Appendix M9\1.

-The entire procedure is coordinated by QAU and takes into account international developments in the field, suggestions made by faculty, students, support staff, and recent graduates, the results of the evaluation questionnaires, and advice from stakeholders.
+The entire procedure is coordinated by MODIP and considers international developments in the field, suggestions made by faculty, students, support staff, and recent graduates, the results of the evaluation questionnaires, and advice from stakeholders.
 Every effort is made to satisfactorily address the negative points identified in the Internal Evaluation Reports.

-From the discussions during the meetings, it became evident to the EEAP that the programme Director and the Department try to collect, analyse, and discuss information obtained within the PSP.
+From the discussions during the meetings, it became evident to the EEAP that the Programme Director and the Department try to collect, analyse, and discuss information obtained within the PSP.
 The evaluation questionnaires are filled in with a satisfactory presentence and considered in the redesign of the teaching program.

 No Key Performance Indicators have been explicitly formulated.
-Their development will facilitate monitoring the progress of the PSP and the internal evaluation procedures.
+Their development will facilitate the progress monitoring and the internal evaluation procedures.